For when you want to go big on date night.

 Housed in a restored 1874 Victorian farmhouse, the award-winning cocktail lounge in Uptown offers top-notch libations in a cozy fireplace-lit atmosphere.
 Their dinner menu is nothing to wave a stick at either, especially if you’re in the mood to share, with dishes that include L’escargot, Charcuterie and Cheese, and Beef Tartare.

 Located inside the Adolphus Hotel is what Food & Wine once called the most romantic restaurant in all of Texas.
-From its tastefully curated Parisian menu, to its luscious wine selection, the restaurant lives up to its name.
+From its tastefully curated Parisian menu to its luscious wine selection, the restaurant lives up to its name.
 For an even more intimate experience, visit the French Room bar, where 42 pieces of art adorn the beautifully crafted space.

 7. Lounge Here

 With traveling right now being a bit of a bust, staycationing has never looked so appealing.
-If you’re in the DFW area, and want to put your stockpiled travel funds to good use, Hotel Crescent is the spot to do so.
-Their breathtaking 17th floor Crescent Club restaurant is a crystal clear picture of the highlife.
+If you’re in the DFW area and want to put your stockpiled travel funds to good use, Hotel Crescent is the spot to do so.
+Their breathtaking 17th-floor Crescent Club restaurant is a crystal clear picture of the high life.
 With exquisite fine dining and surreal skyline views, it’s hard to beat.

 9. Yellow Rosa

-The darkly romantic, Tulum-inspired Yellow Rosa in a new addition to the Dallas dining scene.
+The darkly romantic, Tulum-inspired Yellow Rosa is a new addition to the Dallas dining scene.
 Opened in October of last year, the coctelería was made in the image of the cantinas of San Miguel de Allende.
 Its moody atmosphere, accented by weaving vines and sand-based brick walls, dripping candelabras, and antique furniture, imbue the space with a sense of intimacy.
 For the full dining experience, be sure to reserve a table in the Sancho Room, which features its own four-course menu.